deepakrao92/CppND-Capstone-Sudoku/README.md

 * The project demonstrates an understanding of C++ functions and control structures
   * Yes.
 * The project reads data from a file and process the data, or the program writes data to a file
-  * Yes, it accepts an image as input, processes it further and when solution is calculated, stores the results in new image
+  * Yes, it accepts an image as input, processes it further and when solution is calculated, stores the results as `results/ProcessedImage.png` and `results/ReprojectedImage.png`
 * The project accepts user input and processes the input
   * Yes.
 The user must provide the path to the image of the Sudoku puzzle as an argument.

 ### 4. Object Oriented Programming
 * The project uses Object Oriented Programming techniques
   * Yes.
+The project is organized in 4 different classes namely `ImageProcessor`, `DigitRecogniser`, `TrainOCR`, `Sudoku`.
+The short description of the purpose of these classes have been described in the project description section.
 * Classes use appropriate access specifiers for class members
   * Yes.
+As per the purpose of the member and/or functions, getters or setters have been implemented.
 * Class constructors utilize member initialization lists
   * Yes.
 * Classes abstract implementation details from their interfaces
   * Yes.
 * Classes encapsulate behavior